-1. Disaster Preparation Phase

-- a) Care and shelter of animals before a disaster event. - b) Preparing Pet Friendly Shelters for evacuees and their pets. - c) Buying and/or ordering animal food and supplies to meet the anticipated needs of the community in the initial, short and long term recovery phases.
+- a.
+Disaster Preparation Phase - i.
+Care and shelter of animals before a disaster event. - ii.
+Preparing Pet Friendly Shelters for evacuees and their pets. - iii.
+Buying and/or ordering animal food and supplies to meet the anticipated needs of the community in the initial, short- and long-term recovery phases.

-2. Initial Recovery Phase
+b.
+Initial Recovery Phase

-- a) Immediate mobilization and deployment of assessment teams to the disaster area(s) to determine specific health and safety needs and priorities and to verify reports of animal related assistance needs. - b) Provide support to aid in the relief of nuisance and health related problems involving animals and their impact on human relief efforts. - c) Maintain complete and accurate documentation to include but not limited to: - Employee/Volunteer time sheets - Purchase Orders - · Receipts of materials purchased - Receipt for donated items - Contracts - County hours/Rental equipment used - Fuel tickets - d) Initiation of critical animal assistance activities as previously prioritized. - e) Designated animal shelter sites will be utilized first; additional shelters will be identified as the situation requires. - f) Designate animal supply and staging sites as the situation requires. - g) Establish potential assistance that may be necessary from state or other outside agencies.
+- Immediate mobilization and deployment of assessment teams to the disaster area(s) to determine specific health and safety needs and priorities and to verify reports of animal related assistance needs. - ii.
+Provide support to aid in the relief of nuisance and health related problems involving animals and their impact on human relief efforts. - iii.
+Maintain complete and accurate documentation to include but not limited to: - 1.
+Employee/Volunteer time sheets - 2.
+Purchase Orders - 3.
+Receipts of materials purchased - 4.
+Receipt for donated items - 5.
+Contracts - 6.
+County hours/Rental equipment used - 7.
+Fuel tickets - iv.
+Initiation of critical animal assistance activities as previously prioritized. - v.
+Designated animal shelter sites will be utilized first; additional shelters will be identified as the situation requires. - vi.
+Designate animal supply and staging sites as the situation requires. - vii.
+Establish potential assistance that may be necessary from state or other outside agencies.

-3. Short Term Recovery Phase
+c.
+Short Term Recovery Phase

-- a) Organize relocation, shelter, feeding, triage and emergency medical care of animals to meet short-term needs. - b) Capture of injured and displaced animals.
+- i.
+Organize relocation, shelter, feeding, triage and emergency medical care of animals to meet short-term needs. - ii.
+Capture of injured and displaced animals. - iii.
+Establish reunification system of animals and owners.

-- c) Establish reunification system of animals and owners. - d) Acquisition of additional food and supplies from vendors as needed to support the relief efforts. - e) Continued coordination with other ESFs for timely and proper carcass disposal. - f) Direct incoming outside assistance to needed areas.

-4. Long Term Recovery Phase

-- a) Continue reunification of animals to their owners or natural environment. - b) Adoption of unclaimed animals. - c) Long term animal care and proper disposal of carcasses.
+- iv.
+Acquisition of additional food and supplies from vendors as needed to support the relief efforts. - v.
+Continued coordination with other ESFs for timely and proper carcass disposal. - vi.
+Direct incoming outside assistance to needed areas. - d.
+Long Term Recovery Phase - i.
+Continue reunification of animals to their owners or natural environment. - ii.
+Adoption of unclaimed animals. - iii.
+Long term animal care and proper disposal of carcasses.